Mohini Ekadashi 2026: Date, Vrat Rules, Benefits and Meaning

 Mohini Ekadashi is one of those vrats that feels deeply relevant in modern life.
 The name itself points toward moha: attachment, attraction, confusion, and the pull of things that look sweet but disturb peace.
 In the age of constant notifications, comparison, and emotional overload, this Ekadashi becomes more than a ritual fast.
 It becomes a reset for attention.

 The day is devoted to Lord Vishnu, who protects and restores balance.
-The Mohini form reminds devotees that maya is not always obvious.
+Mohini Ekadashi reminds devotees that maya is not always obvious.
 Sometimes the mind knows what is right but still runs toward what is harmful.
-Ekadashi gives the mind a sacred structure to step back, simplify, and return to Bhagavan.

 Mohini Ekadashi 2026 Date and Parana